About Us

 Read on about NAPFA and what sets us apart.

 CPA stands for Certified Public Accountant.
-Massachusetts, where Ms. Marsden is licensed, required passing the grueling, two-day uniform CPA exam.
-The vast majority of candidates do not pass on their first try, but Ms. Marsden did (without using a prep course!).
+Massachusetts, where Wendy is licensed, requires passing the grueling, two-day uniform CPA exam.
+The vast majority of candidates do not pass on their first try, but Wendy did (without using a prep course!).
 Massachusetts also requires that several years of an apprenticeship must be served with another CPA.
-CPAs have 40 hours a year of continuing education requirements — which Ms. Marsden routinely exceeds!
+CPAs have 40 hours a year of continuing education requirements — which Wendy routinely exceeds!

 Your doctor is certified.
 Your lawyer is certified.